 Ubud Art Market

 If you’re in the shopping mood, the best place to go is the Ubud Art Market.
 Here, you can buy local handicrafts and other goods that support the locals.
-You’ll also find the best souvenirs, clothes, and accessories for sale here.
+You’ll also find the best souvenirs, clothes, and accessories for sale at the Ubud Market.

 ARTcycleBALI is a funky fashion accessories store that sells products made from upcycled tyres.
-Their earings are the best!
+Their earrings are the best!

 This boutique store in Ubud is a great place to browse for all-natural health and wellness products that are ethically and sustainably made.
 All products at Blue Stone Botanicals are cruelty-free and vegetarian.